YashwantBhosale/quiz-app/README.md

 # Quiz Application

-An interactive and fun quiz application where users can test their knowledge on various topics.
-This application provides multiple quiz categories, tracks scores, and offers instant feedback on answers.
+This is a simple web application developed as part of a task for my SDS (Software Development Section) induction.
+The application provides an interactive platform where users can test their knowledge across various topics through multiple quizes.
+It includes features like score tracking, feedback on answers, secure authentication, and an admin portal for quiz management.

 ## Table of Contents